Jan 10, 20205 min read

 Open at night?
 No, closes at 7pm or 8pm in high season.

-Our tip: Lukács also offers a beer bath and there's a drinking hall where you can taste the healing water, sourced from a dedicated well.
+Our tip: Lukács offers a “beer bath.”
+There’s also a drinking hall where you can taste the healing water, sourced from a dedicated well.

-Less crowded than the big-name baths, Veli Bej is a venerable choice combining historical charm with modern comforts.
-Built in the 16th century, Veli Bej was the most beautiful bath of its time, and the original walls and pipes can still be seen inside the modern building, but there are no outdoor pools.
+Less crowded than the bigger-name baths, Veli Bej is a venerable choice that combines historical charm with modern comforts.
+Built in the 16th century, Veli Bej was the most beautiful bath of its time.
+The original walls and pipes can still be seen inside the modern building, though there are no outdoor pools.

 Location: Buda side, near Margaret Island.